Is Print on Demand Worth it? The Pros and Cons of a POD Business

 • Some companies, such as Printful, allow you to brand your own products and packaging with your own logo and website.
 This is called ‘white label’ printing.

 • Good POD platform will help you with resources to help you make a success of your business.
-They offer mock-ups and advice on how to promote your work.
+They offer mock-ups, AI design tools and AI-powered product creation features, and advice on how to promote your work.

 • Easier to succeed in smaller niches.